hicsail/neuro-circuit/README.md

 3. Run "initial_setup.sh" in the folder "bash_scripts"

-4. If you have selected for manual frame-extraction, the GUI would launch.
+4. If you have selected for manual frame-extraction, the extracting GUI would launch.

 5. The labeling GUI would launch.